reasoning/hero/README.md

 True generic interface for iteration, algorithms, and simple while/for loops using `Iterand`, `Iterator`, and the `Iterable` interface.
 No type traits or viral templates here.

+All map/set types use arrays for key/values with items available in insertion order, leveraging the index types.

+Iteration speed is 0..N in a contiguous `Array` for every type but `List`

 - `Slice`
 - `Iterand, Iterator, Iterable`
 - `Array, ArrayIndex, ArraySet, ArrayMap`